 Additional fees may be charged by the Court for other Probate related actions including:

-- Lodging a Caveat against a Grant of Probate costs between $44 and $88 dependent on whether the person lodging is an individual or a corporation.
+- Lodging a Caveat against a Grant of Probate costs $45 for an individual and $90 for a corporation.

-- A Summons to Revoke a Grant of Probate costs between $1,101 and $3,014 dependent on whether the person lodging is an individual or a corporation.
+- A Summons to Revoke a Grant of Probate costs $1,143 for an individual and $3,128 for a corporation.

-- Filing the Accounts of the deceased Estate costs between $403 and $923 dependent on whether the person lodging is an individual or a corporation.
+- Filing the Accounts of the Deceased Estate costs $418 for an individual and $957 for a corporation.

-- Contesting a Probate Application costs between $1,123 and $3,074 dependent on whether the person lodging is an individual or a corporation.
+- Contesting a Probate Application costs $1,143 for an individual and $3,128 for a corporation.

-- It is important to remember that the filing fees and other charges by the Court generally increase every July so that the current charges may increase in July, 2019.
+- Filing fees and other charges set by the Court generally increase every July so current charges may increase in July, 2020.

 Whether you decide to apply for probate yourself or you seek the help of a legal practitioner, filing fees will be the same.
 For this reason it makes sense to engage a lawyer who specialises in probate matters.